 Because of test anxiety and exam stress in general, it’s important to know how to keep stress at bay.
 If you are less stressed out, you will likely perform better on your exam.
 There are many different ways to reduce exam stress and raise your exam scores.

-Best ways to Eliminate Exam Stress in College
+10 Ways to Help Eliminate Exam Stress in College

 Here are some of the best ways to eliminate exam stress in college.

 - Prepare ahead of time.
 The sooner you begin preparing for an exam the more confident you will feel.
 Be sure to set aside a dedicated amount of time each day to study for an exam.
 If you wait until the last minute, you won’t be prepared and will likely panic because of that.
 If you have known the content for weeks, you will be more likely to feel confident when it’s time to take the exam.